mooseberrytech/mooseberrytech.github.io/content/instrumentation-essentials-correlation-id.md

 ### Summary

-By using `django-structlog` processors in combination with the contextual `guid` that can retrieved using `django-guid.get_guid` you can easily add a correlation id that can be very useful, especially when you want to track an entire process, that might include celery tasks.
+By using `django-structlog` processors in combination with the contextual `guid` that can be retrieved using `django-guid.get_guid` you can easily add a correlation id that can be very useful, especially when you want to track an entire process, that might include celery tasks.